 - When tracking transactions, order numbers or reference numbers should be used instead of credit card numbers.

-- Per PCI standard 9.6, departments must physically secure all related media (including, but not limited to point-of-sale (POS) terminals, computers, removable electronic media, paper receipts, and paper reports) to prevent them from being stolen.
-Departments must also ensure that a dual level of security is put around such documentation or devices.
-For example, credit card data must be stored in a locked cabinet behind a locked door.
+- Per PCI standard 9.5, departments must physically secure all related media (including, but not limited to point-of-sale (POS) terminals, computers, removable electronic media, paper receipts, and paper reports) to prevent them from being stolen.
+Departments must also ensure that a dual level of security (such as two of the following four locations: in a locked drawer/file cabinet, a safe that has been bolted to the floor, a locked office, or behind a badge-secured area) is put around such documentation or devices.

 - The activation of remote-access technologies for third party vendors should be done only when needed, with immediate deactivation after use.